-You can learn martial arts at home, but you’ll have to deal with many obstacles.
+You can learn martial arts at home, but you’ll have to overcome many obstacles.
 First, choose and prepare a suitable location at home for training sessions.

-Second, make sure you have the necessary tools for tracking your performance and growth. among other things
+Second, ensure you have the tools to track your performance and growth. among other things

 But, it doesn’t make a better martial artist since there are many things to learn in the dojo under an experienced coach.